Welcome back to our second post full of ideas for one minute activities to help you towards being a chilled-out, capable, mama me-time loving mama.

 Why?
 Because small steps can make a big difference.
 When we build up our me-time moments incrementally, each stage feels achievable.
 We’re more likely to stick at it, and we'll slowly find ourselves making much more space in our lives.

-For some more inspiration, here's a little video about why mamas need me-time that I made from my bed, including my mistakes to make you smile...
+For some more inspiration, here's a little video about why mamas need me-time that I made from my bed.
+In this, I talk about our Five a Day ecourse (you can now access this any time), and my love for Ryan Gosling.
+And naturally, it includes my mistakes to make you smile...

 Your next step

 Now you've tried some one minute me-time moments, do you want more?

 Or are you still finding it hard to get started on claiming that tiny bit of me-time, and you'd like some more encouragement?

 If so, come and join us over in Mamas' Everyday Retreat, our free facebook group for mamas: It's a safe kind space for mamas to connect and support each other.
 So expect lots of encouragement to make time for yourself, compassionate conversation, gentle motivation, and surprise treats.
 Just request to join and we'll add you as soon as we can.